kachick/PSFzfHistory/README.md

 https://github.com/kelleyma49/PSFzf is helpful, but the loading is much slow for me.

-I noticed I just want history finder, and we can realize with tiny PowerShell code and depending only fzf.
+I noticed I just want history finder, and we may realize with tiny PowerShell code and depending only fzf.